matt-se/ad-demo-env-aws/README.md

 b. set up a TFC workspace with /AWS as the root.

-c. create an HCP service principal and set the credentials as env vars in thw workspace (HCP_CLIENT_ID & HCP_CLIENT_SECRET)
+c. create a HCP service principal and set the credentials as env vars in thw workspace (HCP_CLIENT_ID & HCP_CLIENT_SECRET)

 d. set the AWS creds as environmental vars in this workspace (use doormat)

 e. create a new keypair (ssh-keygen -t rsa), set the windows_public_key and windows_private_key variable values.

-f. run it, this will give you a public IP for the domain controller.
+f. run it, this will output the public IP for the domain controller.

 -----